kejek/api-imdb/README.md

 ## About This Project

-This project is used to show authentication using Jetstream, as well as being able to query the IMDB API, which lets you search for movies and actors.
+This project is used to show authentication using Jetstream, as well as being able to query the IMDB API, which lets you search for movies.

 To use this application: